Assorted symbols in Chinese art and history

 Ancient Chinese coins were round with a square central hole.
 These shapes reflect the ancient shapes of earth (square) and heaven (round).
 Coins were often used as lucky charms but they had a symbolic meaning too.
 For a complete history of coins in China please see our Chinese money section.

 The central hole is called an eye yǎn.
 A particularly symbolic way to wish good fortune is to combine bats and coins ( qián).
-The bat symbolizes good fortune fú and the coins symbolize ‘before your very eyes’ fú zài yǎn qián.
+The bat symbolizes good fortune fú and together with the coins symbolizes ‘before your very eyes’ fú zài yǎn qián.
 In some places a long time ago children wore a necklace of coins, one extra coin was added on each birthday.
-The homophone qiān means ‘promote; advance’ so money can symbolize a wish for advancement rather than wealth.
+The homophone qiān means ‘promote, advance’ so money can symbolize a wish for advancement rather than wealth.
 A string of nine coins symbolizes continual happiness (as jiǔ ‘nine’ sounds the same as jiǔ ‘long time’).
 Coins were conveniently put onto strings by threading through the central hole, a string of 100 cash was considered a good luck present at New Year.

 A money tree probably reflects the way that multiple bronze coins were cast in a mold at the same time.
 A popular Chinese Opera is called ‘Shaking the money tree’.

 Silver ingots in the shape of a shoe or boat represent a much larger amount of money.
 They were called 'sychees' xì sī and can weigh up to 100 ounces.
-They were also called yuán bǎo and because yuán means ‘first’ a picture of three silver shoes represent wish to come first in all three levels of Imperial Examinations.
+They were also called yuán bǎo and because yuán means ‘first’ a picture of three silver shoes represent wish to come first in all three levels of the Imperial Examinations.
 Three coins on a string also symbolizes this wish lián sān yuán passing all the examination grades.

 Cì zǐ qiān jīn bù rú jiào zǐ